WolffM/hadoku-resume-bot/DEVELOPMENT.md

 **Frontend (passed as props on mount):**

-- `apiBaseUrl` - Backend API path or URL (e.g., 'http://localhost:3001' for development, '/resume' for production)
+- `apiBaseUrl` - Backend API path or URL (e.g., 'http://localhost:3001' for development)

 ### Running the Application